cgoettel/recipes/entrees/broccoli-and-cheese-soup.md

 ## Directions

+- In a large, heavy-bottomed put, melt the butter in olive oil until it begins to foam.
-- Sautee the onions, celery, and carrots in butter until aromatic.
+- Sautée the onions, celery, and carrots in butter until aromatic.
 - While that's cooking, cut up your broccoli and cauliflower.
 This is a place where you can get creative.
 Maybe throw in some rutabaga or parsnip.
 Potatoes would be great, but this can easily be a keto recipe if you control your vegetables.
 - When the onions, celery, and carrots are aromatic, add the tomato paste and cook for a minute.
 This will add depth to the dish.
 - Slowly pour in the stock.